pascalr/admin/docs/grant_application.md

 **Important!!!**
 ## 2) What change do you want to make in the world?
 (A description of what you want to change about the status quo, in the world, your personal vision for this area)

+I want a world where you go at a local market and buy products without any packaging.
+You bring those raw ingredients from the field and transform them at home into delicious meals.

 I want people to buy food in bulk without packaging and I want people to eat more earth-friendly food.
 I plan to achieve this by making the process easier.